 Residential and Commercial Roofing Pros

-Camelot Construction is a full service roofing company based in Norman, Oklahoma that serves the entire Oklahoma City Metro area.
+Camelot Construction is a full service roofing company based in Norman, Oklahoma.
 We specialize in residential and commercial roof installations, re-roofing, and roof repairs.
 We have installed hundreds of residential and commercial roofs in Oklahoma, Texas, Colorado and Illinois, although the majority of those roofs were right here in central Oklahoma.
+We are currently installing and servicing residential and commercial roofs nationwide in all states except Oklahoma.

 Our roofers are professionals that have years of experience and we put customer service at the top of our priorities.
 We go beyond the basics with our great customer service insuring our customers’ satisfaction and their roofs long term performance.
 We pride ourselves on being the best roofing contractor that builds a long-term relationship with our clients.
 We realize knowing how to build a successful relationship with our clients is just as important as knowing how to build a quality roof.
 Our dedication to customer satisfaction has been the key to our success.